jelhub/scimgateway/README.md

 ## Change log

+### v4.3.1

+[Added]

+- plugin-entra-id, plugin-scim and plugin-api having updated `REST endpoint helpers-template` to address and resolve endpoint throttling

 ### v4.3.0

 [Added]

-- configuration **scimgateway.scim.port** can now be set to 0 or removed for deactivating listener
+- configuration `scimgateway.scim.port` can now be set to 0 or removed for deactivating listener
-- configuration **scimgateway.scim.usePutSoftSync** set to `true` now includes additional logic that do not change existing user attributes not included in PUT body content
+- configuration `cimgateway.scim.usePutSoftSync` set to `true` now includes additional logic that do not change existing user attributes not included in PUT body content
 - createUser/createGroup no longer return id if id have not been returned by plugin or by getUser filtering on userName.
 Previously userName was returned as id when missing plugin logic.
 - plugin-ldap supporting simpel filtering
 - plugin-loki using baseEntity configuration for supporting multi loki endpoints